 It meets accreditation requirements for the Institute of Chemical Engineers allowing graduates to apply for chartered engineer status.

-The MSc requires eight taught modules, a group design project and an individual research project.
+This is a modular course.
+The MSc requires eight taught modules and an individual research project.
 You'll work with our talented team of researchers on chemical engineering issues of the future.

 Chemical & Process Engineering

 - process design principles

 - project management

 If you want to study the same scope of subjects but be part a sustainable engineering programme, you should apply for the .